Hailo7ts/BANKI/BANKI-template.md

   - **Result:**
 - [ ] Tell me about yourself.
   - **Cause:**
+  I am a person with a background in [background]

+I noticed [this problem]

+I built [this project]

+The resulting success metric was [metric]

+This has led me to [your company] where I would love to contribute to [problem company solves]

   - **Action:**
   - **Result:**
 - [ ] Tell me about your experience at 100Devs.